eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-18_update-vps-database-and-search-tool-with-sorting-and-pagination.md

 - - -

-This page is synchronized from the post: [Update: VPS Database and Search Tool with Sorting and Pagination](https://steemit.com/@justyy/update-vps-database-and-search-tool-with-sorting-and-pagination)
+This page is synchronized from the post: ['Update: VPS Database and Search Tool with Sorting and Pagination'](https://steemit.com/@justyy/update-vps-database-and-search-tool-with-sorting-and-pagination)